 Filipino cuisine is aesthetically colorful and is packed with a sweet, yet salty and tangy taste.
 Like most of Asia, rice is the staple, but the local cuisine combines it with a variety of spices, seafood and lean meat.
 The amazing part of Filipino food is how each flavor stands out on its own, without being combined into one superior taste.

 There’s no shortage of classes around the island, with all accommodations able to hook you up with a local experience.
 When provided with a choice, it helps to embark on a morning cooking class.
-Here, you’ll join your chef at a morning market to pick out your fresh ingredients before learning all about Filipino cuisine.
+In this cooking tour, you’ll join your chef at a morning market to pick out your fresh ingredients before learning all about Filipino cuisine.

 Go Shopping at D’Mall